Mini Manual 3: What happens after a program applies?

 Upon receipt of the Addendum, the CACREP staff will send it to the reviewers for a desk review and recommendation concerning whether or not to schedule an on-site visit.
 If the decision is to schedule an on-site visit, the CACREP staff will send site visit planning materials including a list of potential team members.
 The program will need to submit preferred visit dates and identify any site visitors who should be excluded from consideration for the visit due to potential conflicts of interest to begin the scheduling process.
 Please note that preferred dates provided must be at least 12 weeks from the time the program sends their preferences.
-If the decision following an Addendum review is to deny approval for an on-site visit, the program may choose to withdraw its application or it may choose to override the initial reviewers’ recommendation and formally request that CACREP schedule an on-site visit.

 3. Recommend that the application be withdrawn.

 This decision occurs if the desk review identifies major deficiencies that would preclude a favorable accreditation decision.
 Such a decision will generally occur following the review of a required Addendum.
 However, reviewers might make such a recommendation following the desk review of the original Self-Study Document if serious questions arise about whether a particular program can be accredited.
 This would be due to a lack of resources and/or professional identity considerations that would place the program outside the scope of CACREP accreditation (i.e., programs must be clearly identifiable as counseling programs as defined within the CACREP Standards), or a premature application, as described in Section 1.